 Dylan researcher Clinton Heylin notes that there is no record of Dylan having played several of the songs that appear on the recording before the sessions.
 Dylan obviously knew them, but they didn’t seem to be part of the standard repertoire of songs he was playing around New York City at the time.
-That doesn’t seem to be any way to run a railroad.

 I don’t think many would argue that this first record is anything truly special.
-The album includes only two original songs, both good but nothing exceptional.
+The album includes only two original songs, both good but not exceptional.
 The rest are covers of well-known folk, blues, and country tunes.
 Although the covers are performed with verve and originality, at twenty-one Dylan was not ready to sing the blues like he did in on his 1993 release, World Gone Wrong.

 Mr. Dylan’s highly personalized approach toward folk song is still evolving.
 He has been sopping up influences like a sponge.
 At times, the drama he aims at is off-target melodrama and his stylization threatens to topple over as mannered excess.